Graphical functions and single-valued multiple polylogarithms: Graphical functions

-The fact that the right hand side of (\ref{f24dim}) is in $\sB^0$ and that it reduces by (\ref{diffeq}) to $f^{(1)}_{\mathrm{I}}$, see example \ref{f2ex0}, gives an alternative proof of (\ref{f24dim}). \end{ex} Our main application of theorem \ref{appendthm} is on sequential functions.
+Our main application of theorem \ref{appendthm} is on sequential functions.
 The following corollary is used in the proof of the zig-zag conjecture \cite{ZZ}. \begin{cor} Let $w$ be a word in 0,1,2 that begins with 2.
 The sequential function in four dimensions $f^{(1)}_w$ is the unique solution in $\sB^0$ of the tower of differential equations

 with initial condition (\ref{4iD}). \end{cor} \begin{proof} The proof is induction over the length of the word $w$.
 Corollary \ref{realanalyticcor} states that $f^{(1)}_w$ is real analytic in $\CC\backslash\{0,1\}$.
 From proposition \ref{prop3} we have $f^{(1)}_w\in\sC^{(1)}_{0,2}\subset\sC^{(1)}_{1,1}$.
 The function $f^{(1)}_w(e_1-z)$ is by theorem \ref{completionthm} the sequential function of the word with 0s and 1s flipped.
 Hence $f^{(1)}_w(e_1-z)\in\sC^{(1)}_{1,1}$.
 We add edges from 0 to $z$ or from 1 to $z$ and append an edge to $z$ to go from $f_w$ to $f_{wa}$.
 Equation (\ref{decomposition}) is immediate for $a=0,1$ and follows by a partial fraction decomposition in $z$ and $\zz$ for $a=2$.
 The statement of the corollary for $wa$ follows from the last statement in theorem \ref{appendthm}. \end{proof} The solution of the tower of differential equations can be given explicitly. \begin{cor} Let $w$ be a word in 0,1,2 that begins with 2.
 The sequential function in four dimensions $f^{(1)}_w$ is recursively given by equation (\ref{4iD}) and